-Lass, Harry Jet Propulsion Laboratory, California Institute of Technology, Pasadena, California.
+Lass, Harry Formerly, Jet Propulsion Laboratory, California Institute of Technology, Pasadena, California.

 - Arithmetic, or vector, n-space